ltonetwork/documentation/cryptography.md

 `keccak256(blake2b256(bytes))`.
 This resulting array of bytes we call `account seed`, from it you can generate a private and public key pair.
 This is then converted to a public and private key pair for the `Curve25519` algorithm.

-Live Contracts uses `Curve25519` - `ED25519` signatures with X25519 keys (Montgomery form).
 Unfortunately most of embedded cryptography devices and libraries don't support X25519 keys.
-However there are the libraries with conversion functions from ED25519 keys to X25519 (Curve25519) crypto_sign_ed25519_pk_to_curve25519(curve25519_pk, ed25519_pk) for public key and crypto_sign_ed25519_sk_to_curve25519(curve25519_sk, ed25519_skpk) for private key like [libsodium](https://download.libsodium.org/doc/advanced/ed25519-curve25519.html).
+However there are the libraries with conversion functions from ED25519 keys to X25519 (Curve25519) like [libsodium](https://download.libsodium.org/doc/advanced/ed25519-curve25519.html).

 [Here is an example of conversion using libsodium for ED25519 keys and signature to Curve25519](https://gist.github.com/Tolsi/d64fcb09db4ead75e5eeeab445284c93).